 The Malaria Challenge

-Malaria is a preventable disease that affects over a quarter of a billion people and claims the lives of about one million people every year the lives of nearly a million people a year, mostly children under the age of five in Africa.
+Malaria is a preventable disease that affects over a quarter of a billion people and claims the lives of 650,000 people every year, mostly children under the age of five in Africa.
 In addition to its debilitating impact on the health of populations in developing countries, malaria has also been shown to be a major constraint to economic development.

 Malaria patients can be treated with highly effective Artemisinin-based Combination Therapies (ACTs), but cultivating and extracting artemisinin, which comes from the Chinese Sweet Wormwood plant, is expensive and time consuming.
 Lack of access to this vital compound prevents millions of people in the developing world from receiving critical ACTs.